 Haack, S. (1997).
 Science, Scientism, and Anti-Science in the Age of Preposterism.
 Skeptical Inquirer, 21(6): 1–7.
 URL

 Related 'Scientists and science actors' and 'Scientific suicide in the revolving door'.
-For details of the bigger picture see cross-references Political Economics and cross-references Incompetence.
+For details of the big picture see cross-references Political Economics and cross-references Scientific Incompetence.

 REPLY comment on Ken Zimmerman on Feb 16